 4. Stop Unnecessary Services

-Despite its user-friendly appearance, Windows 10 is a complex system and just like earlier versions, it comes with a long list of services.
-These services help to keep Windows 10 remain versatile and can do many tasks at once.
-However, enabling most of them will make Windows 10 resource-intensive.
-Follow these steps to disable unnecessary Windows 10 services:
+Despite its user-friendly appearance, Windows is a complex system and just like earlier versions, it comes with a long list of services.
+These services help to keep the OS remain versatile and can do many tasks at once.
+However, enabling most of them will make your computer resource-intensive.
+Follow these steps to disable unnecessary services: